bignya23/ai-phone-agent/README.md

 # AI Phone Agent

+### Note:
+The Sales Agent Application is hosted on https://ai-phone-agent-1.onrender.com, with its backend service running at https://ai-phone-agent.onrender.com.

+Important Considerations:
+Free Instance Latency:
+Since the backend is hosted on a free instance, it may spin down due to inactivity.
+As a result, the first request after inactivity might experience a delay of 50 seconds or more while the instance restarts.
+Subsequent requests should process faster.

+Recommended Browsers:
+For optimal performance and compatibility, we recommend using the application on Google Chrome or Microsoft Edge.

+Using Tools:
+Enabling tools during the conversation may increase latency, as it requires additional processing time to fetch and integrate tool responses.

 AI Phone Agent is an innovative application designed to handle cold calls for businesses, hold meaningful conversations, and close sales.
 Powered by advanced speech-to-text (STT), large language models (LLMs), and text-to-speech (TTS) technology, the agent provides a seamless and natural experience for users.

 ## Features